mpampuch/pt-genome-remapping/README.md

 Here contains all the files and scripts used to perform remapping of Phatr3 annoation data from the GCA_000150955.2 (Diatom Consortium) genome assembly to the GCA_914521175.1 (Telomere-to-telomere) genome assembly of Phaeodactylum tricornutum.

+Data is hosted on UCSC and can be accessed through the following URL: https://genome.ucsc.edu/cgi-bin/hgGateway?hgsid=1828134926_AOVBj4mafegeRJoItfGJ2k2cDR0R

 ## Step 1: Clean up data files

 ### 1. Clean up metadata